Through The Fibro Fog

 📖 Variations to the recipe

 Adjust the amount of spice.
 If you prefer not to have any spice, then simply leave it out.
 Still tastes good without!
-Or alternatively, add more spice for extra flavour if you like it spicy!
+Or alternatively, add more spice for extra flavor if you like it spicy!

 Use vegan butter.
 I haven't tried it myself, but if vegan butter works for you this should be an easy swap.